American Government

 - The Party in the Electorate

-- The Role of Parties in Governance
+- The Role of Parties in Democratic Governance

 - The United States Has a Two-Party System